dmidlo/histdata.com-tools/README.md

 under the sidecar package resources.
 On a bundled platform wheel, `histdatacom-sidecar start` works without `--executable`; on metadata-only artifacts and unsupported platforms, development and operator smoke tests should pass `--executable /path/to/temporal` when starting the sidecar.
+The Temporal dependency extra is required because lifecycle start supervises both the local Temporal server and the worker lane fleet.

 #### Lifecycle and Diagnostics